iamRooney/digital-egg-cracker/README.md

 - Text Caption – Displayed neatly below the image.
 - Reset Button – Clears the text or restores the default view.
 - Exit Button – Closes the application instantly.
-- Custom Styling – Styled buttons and layout inspired by a modern UI design.